310mc/https-310mc.github.io-tl/source/_posts/aquarium/dream_together.md

 {% endbubble %}

 {% bubble Kanata v2 %}
-Oh, I see… I really do need to reflect on the trouble I have caused.
+oh, i see… i really do need to reflect on the trouble i have caused.
 {% endbubble %}

 {% bubble Rei %}